The following bylaws contain changes approved by the CDSS Membership in September 2021.

 4.2 Election.
 Except as provided in Article 4.6, the Officers are nominated and elected in accordance with the provisions for nomination and election set out in Article 7 of these Bylaws.

 4.3 Term of Office.
-Officers shall hold office for three years or until their successors are chosen and qualified.
-Officers may not serve more than two consecutive full terms in any one office; however, the Nominating Committee may, in rare and compelling circumstances, request an exception from the Board in order to renominate an incumbent officer who has served two full terms.
+Officers shall hold office for five years or until their successors are chosen and qualified.
+Any individual who becomes an officer shall have served as a member-at-large for the year immediately prior, with the additional title of officer-elect; however the Nominating Committee may make exceptions to this requirement.
+Officers may not serve more than one consecutive full term; however, the Nominating Committee may, in rare and compelling circumstances, request an exception from the Board in order to renominate an incumbent officer.
 The Nominating Committee shall state in writing why it believes the renomination to be essential for the welfare of the Society; dissenting opinion from the Nominating Committee, if any, shall also be put in writing for the consideration of the Board.
 The Board must concur in the request to renominate by two-thirds of the votes cast.

 4.4 Resignations.
 Any officer may resign by giving written notice to the President or the Secretary.

 4.5 Removal.
-An officer may be removed from office with or without cause by vote of two-thirds of all members of the Society present at a duly constituted meeting of the membership; or by a vote of two-thirds of those responding to a poll of all members of the Society, providing that a number equal to the quorum for a meeting of the membership cast a vote; or with cause by vote of two-thirds of the members of the entire Board after reasonable notice and opportunity to be heard.
+An officer may be removed from office with or without cause by a vote of two-thirds of the Board orby vote of two-thirds of all members of the Society present at a duly constituted meeting of the membership; or by a vote of two-thirds of those responding to a poll of all members of the Society, providing that a number equal to the quorum for a meeting of the membership cast a vote.

 4.6 Vacancies.
 The Board may appoint a member of the Society to fill any vacancy among the officers for any reason until the next annual election, at which time the appointee or another person may be elected to serve out the remainder of the term.
-The Board may, at its discretion, leave unfilled for such time as it may determine any office except those of President, Treasurer, and Secretary.
+The Board shall fill as soon as is practicable any vacancies in the offices of President, Treasurer, or Secretary.

-A person appointed to fill a vacancy until the next annual election, and/or elected to complete the unexpired term of an officer, is then eligible to be nominated and elected to two more terms of his or her own.
-However, he or she may not be appointed or elected to complete a different unfinished term as an officer or member-at-large until at least one year has elapsed from the end of his or her last previous interim appointment or elected term.
+A person appointed to fill a vacancy until the next annual election, and/or elected to complete the unexpired term of an officer, is then eligible to be nominated and elected to an additional full term.
+However, they may not be appointed or elected to complete a different unfinished term as an officer until at least one year has elapsed from the end of their last previous interim appointment or elected term.